 The following table sets forth the expenses (other than underwriting discounts and commissions or agency fees and other items constituting underwriters' or agents' compensation, if any) expected to be incurred by us in connection with a possible offering of the common shares registered under this registration statement.
-All amounts other than the SEC registration fee and FINRA filing fee are estimates.
+All amounts other than the SEC registration fee are estimates.

-Expenses Amount
+Expenses Amount t

-U.S. Securities and Exchange Commission registration fee \$
+U.S. Securities and Exchange Commission registration fee \$31,527. .76

-FINRA filing fee \$

 Printing and engraving expenses \$

 Legal and accounting fees and expenses \$

 Blue sky fees and expenses \$

 Transfer agent fees and expenses \$

 Miscellaneous costs \$

 Total \$